random689/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a Student

-1. Deleting a person while all persons are being shown
+1. Deleting a Student while all Students are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all Students using the `listStudents` command.
+Multiple Students in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `deleteStudent 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: First Student is deleted from the Student list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `deleteStudent 0`<br>
-      Expected: No person is deleted.
+      Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `deleteStudent`, `deleteStudent x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_